Vinitha0124/Jira/README.md

-# Jira
+# Jira Account Management
-In this project Get and delete jira api is used
+## This python file has used get and delete api and has performed the operations respectively